onewelcome/identity-cloud-documentation/docs/dabp/guides/technical/using-ers.md

 ## Using translations to change invite email texts

-By default when one user invites another to use DABP, details of the inviting users are provided in the invitation email.
-Since DABP allows you to invite users in the automated way by API, there are no inviting user details for the email.
-In that case a `system automation` account data will be put in the email.
-Email address and display name of this account can be changed using the translation file.
-Please provide such entry in the translation file to change default values:
+By default, when one user invites another to use DABP, the details of the inviting users are provided in the invitation email.
+DABP also allows users to be invited in an automated fashion using the API.
+In this context, there is no user details of the inviter for the email.
+In this scenario, some pre-defined `system automation` data will be used in the email.
+The Email address and display name of this account can be changed using the translation file.
+You'll need to provide an entry in the translation file to overwrite default values:

 ```json
 {